rtts/debian/README.md

   and drag it using the right mouse button.
 - Dragging a window while holding the `Windows` key will make it floating.
 You can make it tiled again with `Windows - T`.

+You can view all available keybindings with `Windows - Shift - /`.

 ## More possibilities